 Apdex is an industry-standard method for reporting and comparing application performance in terms of end user experience.
 Apdex uses a simple formula to calculate user satisfaction.
-The result is a single number - the Apdex ‘score’ - is a single number between 0 and 1 where 1 indicates that a user would be completely satisfied with the application response time.
-APM presents the Apdex score as a percentage.
+The result - the Apdex ‘score’ - is a single number between 0 and 1 where 1 indicates that a user would be completely satisfied with the application response time.
+APM presents the Apdex score as a percentage from 0% to 100%.

 The Apdex score is calculated using the following:

 t - the ‘satisfied threshold’ (in seconds) under which the user is satisfied with an application’s response.
 By default, this is four seconds.